mihail-brinza/firestore-dotnet-typed-client/README.md

 to how the .NET MongoDb Driver does it).
 By having typed queries we no longer need to reference Field Names using hard-coded strings, which can lead to undetected errors in compile-time.

+Instead the Field Names are automatically calculated from a lambda expression, adding type safety to our queries.

 Since this project wraps the official Firestore Client, it supports everything that the official client does and uses all the security and best practices implemented by Google.
 For more information about how the official firestore client works please read